eonx-com/standards/readme.md

 PHPCPD_MIN_TOKENS=70

 ########## PHP CODE SNIFFER CONFIGURATION ##########
-# Whether or not to run phpstan as part of lctools, won't run if binary/vendor package is missing
+# Whether or not to run php code sniffer, will run if phpcs binary is found
 PHPCS_ENABLED=true
 # The standards to compare code against, will be ignored if phpcs.xml exists
 PHPCS_STANDARDS=vendor/eoneopay/standards/php-code-sniffer/EoneoPay

 ########## PHP MESS DETECTOR CONFIGURATION ##########
-# Whether or not to run phpstan as part of lctools, won't run if binary/vendor package is missing
+# Whether or not to run php mess destector, will run if phpmd binary is found
 PHPMD_ENABLED=true
 # The rulesets to use to determine issues, will be ignored if phpmd.xml exists
 PHPMD_RULESETS=cleancode,codesize,controversial,design,naming,unusedcode

 ########## PHPSTAN CONFIGURATION ##########
-# Whether or not to run phpstan as part of lctools, won't run if binary/vendor package is missing
+# Whether or not to run phpstan, will run if phpstan binary is found
 PHPSTAN_ENABLED=true
 # The reporting level, 1 = loose, 7 = strict
 PHPSTAN_REPORTING_LEVEL=7

 ########## PHPUNIT CONFIGURATION ##########
-# Whether or not to run phpunit as part of lctools, won't run if binary/vendor package is missing
+# Whether or not to run phpunit, will run if paratest or phpunit binary is found
 PHPUNIT_ENABLED=true
 # Whether or not to enable code coverage checks
 PHPUNIT_ENABLE_CODE_COVERAGE=true